Translation Rate in America

-The data was retrieved from the GSA’s eLibrary in 11 most popular languages: simplified Chinese, Japanese, Korean, Arabic, Spanish, French translation, German, Polish, Italian document translation, Portuguese, and Russian.
+The data was retrieved from the GSA’s eLibrary in 11 most popular languages: simplified Chinese, Japanese, Polish translation, Korean, Arabic, Spanish, French translation, German, Italian document translation, Portuguese, and Russian.

 The price range among the minimum price offers was from USD 0.08 to 0.14 per word.
 The lowest prices for translation were found in Chinese (USD 0.08), followed by Spanish and French (USD 0.09).
 The maximum price was as high as USD 0.61 for translation in Arabic, Japanese and Korean as target languages.
 The midpoint among the highest rate was Portuguese translation services at the price of USD 0.49 per word.

 The situation with the average price, is, however, different.
 While of all, the lowest-paid was simplified Chinese translator services, the midpoint rate for Spanish is USD 0.18 per word making it the cheapest of the most popular languages translated.
 The data suggests that on average, the highest price per word is found in translation service for Japanese (USD 0.25).
 The three next highest rates are Arabic (USD 0.24), Korean (USD 0.24) and Chinese (USD 0.23).